 Exchange visitor program sponsors, which are legal entities designated by the DOS to conduct an exchange visitor program and have been enrolled in SEVIS.

 Responsible Officers (ROs)and Alternate Responsible Officers (AROs), who are individuals who have been appointed by an exchange visitor program sponsor to set forth in regulations and to represent the exchange visitor program sponsor.

 Exchange visitors,who are aliens that have been selected by an exchange visitor program sponsor to participate in a particular exchange visitor program.

 The Immigration Bureaus of the Department of Homeland Security, which manage SEVIS, admit an alien to the US in J exchange visitor status, and adjudicate certain immigration benefits for J exchange visitors and their dependents.

 The Student and Exchange Visitor Program (SEVP), a division within the Department of Homeland Security, which administers the Student and Exchange Visitor Information System (SEVIS) database and help desk.

 We are authorized to issue DS-2019 forms for the following categories:

 Short Term Scholar: A scholar entering the US for the purpose of lecturing, observing, consulting, training, or demonstrating skills.
 Minimum duration is 1 day, maximum is 6 months.

 Student: For full course of study at an accredited institution.
 Duration of stay is limited to the length of the program.

-Student Intern: University/college students at foreign universities to intern with an AU faculty in residence to complete a requirement of the home university degree program.
+Student Intern: University/college students at foreign universities who intern with an AU faculty in residence to complete a requirement of the home university degree program.
 Maximum duration is 1 year.